rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 ## Run workloads at Gen2

-  This step make sure the workloads are run at Gen2 endpoint.
+  This step make sure the workloads are run at Gen2 endpoint only.

   1. Create a pipeline in ADF to execute the workloads for Gen2.
 Run the pipeline.

   ![image](https://user-images.githubusercontent.com/62353482/83572596-b8e60a00-a4de-11ea-84ff-a4a178fa7575.png)

-  2. Check the storage path and SQL DW at Gen2 for new processed data.
+  2. Check the Gen2 storage path for the new files.
+The SQL DW should be loading with new processed data.

 ## Cutover from Gen1 to Gen2